-“My name is Ian Binns, I am 16 years old, and this is my third year with the Mazinaw Lake Swim Program.
-I have been swimming competitively for the past 10 years.
-My first year, I took the Bronze Medallion course and it was a lot of fun; I learned a lot as well.
+“My name is Ian Binns and this is my fourth year with the Mazinaw Lake Swim Program.
+I have also been swimming competitively for the past 11 years.
+My first year with the program, I took the Bronze Medallion course and it was a lot of fun- I learned a lot as well.

-Water Safety is extremely important as drowning is one of the leading causes of death for children, so I am very glad that I can teach kids how to swim and stay safe around the water.”
+Swim Safety is extremely important as accidental drowning is one of the leading causes of death in children.
+I am very glad that I can teach kids how to swim and stay safe around the water with the MLSP.”

 I love the MLSP because it has great aims in drowning prevention, and the people I work beside are amazing.”